 Traditional Irish Name

-An O’Brien possession, Ballinveala dates from about the late 15th century.
+Ballinveala was traditionally an O’Brien possession.
+It dates from about the late 15th century.

-Interesting architectural features: Balinveala is termed a ‘sectionally constructed tower house’.
+Ballinveala has one notable architectural feature: it is termed a ‘sectionally constructed tower house’.

 It is an oblong building ‘constructed in two separate but interlocking sections; one section containing the spiral staircase and subsidiary chamber; and the other section containing the building’s main chamber block’.1